 Tipu Sultan's religious policy is a subject of great controversy.
-Some people believe that Tipu Sultan, the ruler of Mysore was a fanatic and bigot, the letters in the archives of the Sringeri Math [Mutt] tell something else.
-His appointment of Hindus to high offices and his grants and gifts to Hindu temples and to Brahmins falsify the wrong accusations.
+Some people believe that Tipu Sultan, the ruler of Mysore was a fanatic and bigot, the letters in the archives of the Sringeri Math [Mutt] tells something else.
+Furthermore, the appointment of Hindus to various high offices and grants, gifts etc. to Hindu temples and Brahmins falsify all wrong accusations.

 Here are some interesting legends associated with Tipu Sultan and Karnataka temples.
 These stories demonstrate Tipu Sultan's respect for Hinduism and his commitment to religious tolerance.

 I. Srikanteshwara (Nanjundeswara) Temple at Nanjangud:

 To the left of the shrine of Goddess Parvathi in the famous Srikanteshwara swamy temple, is a green jadeite linga, gifted by Tipu Sultan and now known as the Padshah Linga.
 An inscription on the marble tablet above the door of the sanctum sanctorum reads: 'Jadite Linga offered to Swami, installed by Tipu Sultan'.

 According to the temple priest, Sadashivaswamy, who has served in the temple for 62 years, Tipu Sultan's royal elephant had lost its sight.
 He was told that if he offered prayers to the Lord with devotion, his wishes would be fulfilled.
 Thus, Tipu bathed the elephant in the river Kapila and wiped its eyes with the river water used for the abhishekam of Lord Srikanteshwara for one mandala, or 48 days.
 Miraculously, the elephant regained its sight.
 "Impressed by the fact, he is said to have called Lord Sri Nanjundeswara 'Hakim (Doctor) Nanjunda'.